What is a Non 12 Step Alcohol Treatment Program?

 Shifting the View from Addiction to Dependence

 A non 12 step rehab program offers recovering addicts a unique view on recovery as a whole.
 Unlike a traditional 12 step program, these programs work to change the general outlook on addiction and the reasons behind it.
-Instead of blaming addiction as the sole cause of an addict’s struggles, non 12 step programs understand that the true issue behind addiction is often physical or mental dependence.
+Instead of blaming addiction as the sole cause of an alcoholics struggles, non 12 step programs understand that the true issue behind addiction is often physical or mental dependence.

-When abused, many drugs can cause painful withdrawal symptoms that hinder the recovery of most users.
+When abused, drugs and alcohol can cause painful withdrawal symptoms that hinder the recovery of most users.
 Instead of blaming addiction as the reason for continued drug use many professionals are now realizing that the dependence these drugs can cause is the real problem.
 Because of this new approach addicts can begin looking past their addiction in order to move on with their life after treatment.

 A traditional 12 step program uses a form of group therapy when treating recovering addicts.
 Unfortunately this method can actually hinder the recovery process.
 Speaking with strangers about your personal story and past can leave you feeling embarrassed, scared or even ashamed.
 On top of this, listening to other addicts while they talk about their struggles with addiction may bring up unpleasant memories you’d rather not relive.
-Non 12 step programs aim to change this approach by using more innovative forms of therapy during your recovery such as:
+Non 12 step programs aim to change this approach by using more innovative forms and evidence-based forms of therapy during your recovery such as:

 Cognitive Behavioral Therapy